 C404.2.1.4 Supplemental water heating.
-Total supplemental water heating equipment shall not have an output capacity greater than the primary water heating equipment at 40°F (4°C) entering dry bulb or wet bulb outdoor air temperature for air-source heat pumps or 44°F (7°C) ground temperature for ground-source heat pumps.
+Total supplemental water heating equipment shall not have an output capacity greater than the total summed capacity of all primary water heating equipment.
+For the purposes of determining this supplemental water heating allowance, the capacity of primary water heating equipment shall be evaluated at 40°F (4°C) entering dry bulb or wet bulb outdoor air temperature for air-source heat pumps, 44°F (7°C) ground temperature for ground-source heat pumps, and at the nameplate input rate for all other water heater system types.
 Supplemental heating is permitted for the following uses:

-- 1. Temperature maintenance of heated-water circulation systems, physically separate from the primary service water heating system.
-Temperature maintenance heating capacity shall be no greater than the primary water heating capacity at 40°F (4°C) dry bulb or wet bulb outdoor air temperature for air-source heat pumps or 44°F (7°C) ground temperature for ground-source heat pumps. - 2.
-Defrost of compressor coils. - 3.
-Heat tracing of piping for freeze protection or for temperature maintenance in lieu of recirculation of hot water. - 4.
+- 1. Temperature maintenance of heated-water circulation systems, physically separate from the primary service water heating system. - Defrost of compressor coils. - Heat tracing of piping for freeze protection or for temperature maintenance in lieu of recirculation of hot water. - 4.
 Backup or low ambient temperature conditions, where all of the following are true: - 4.1.
-The supplemental heating capacity is no greater than the primary service water heating capacity at 40°F (4°C) dry bulb or wet bulb outdoor air temperature for air-source heat pumps or 44°F (7°C) ground temperature for ground-source heat pumps. - 4.2.
-During normal operations, the supplemental heating is controlled to operate only when the entering air temperature at the air-source HPWH is below 40°F (4°C), and the primary HPWH compressor continues to operate together with the supplemental heating. - 4.3.
+During normal operations, the supplemental heating is controlled to operate only when the entering air temperature at the air-source HPWH is below 40°F (4°C), and the primary HPWH compressor continues to operate together with the supplemental heating. - 4.2.
 The primary water heating equipment cannot satisfy the system load due to equipment failure or entering air temperature below 40°F (4°C).